 As Dilling put it: "What we do know is that handing out fliers about the consequences of climate change and assuming people will change their ways doesn't work".
 She added that most people don't connect their own energy consumption with CO2 emissions.

-We were eager to delve into the book, to learn about these issues, pull out pithy quotes and interesting facts and share them with you, but since the book is listed for $115-$135 new on Amazon you'll have to buy it yourself.
-For now, we'll make assumptions based on the bits of the book that Amazon gives sneak previews of for free, the cover for instance.
-Is it a lovely sunset on a clear summer day.
-Or is it a sky crimson from pollution?
-We won't know.
+We were eager to delve into the book, to learn about these issues, pull out pithy quotes and interesting facts and share them with you, but since the book is listed for over $100 on Amazon, you'll have to buy it yourself.
+For now, we'll make assumptions based on the bits of the book that Amazon gives sneak previews of.

 Communication Doesn't Work -- Really?

 Since that post, there has been a palpable, almost surprising change in public acknowledgment of climate change.
-We no have a year's worth of research, but moreover greater corporate attention, the movie "The Inconvenient Truth", more warming and melting and extreme weather events, an election that put leaders who recognize the importance of the climate issue in charge, as well as the bi-annual report of the International Panel on Climate Change IPCC.
-All have all helped sway public perception.
-The media has also changed its tune from the relentless and nonsensical even-steven coverage of each 'side', to a more truthful representation of the overwhelming evidence of climate change.
+Yes, we have a year's worth of research, but as well, there's corporate attention, the movie "The Inconvenient Truth", more evidence of warming and melting and extreme weather events, an election that put leaders who recognize the importance of the climate issue in charge, as well as the bi-annual report from the International Panel on Climate Change IPCC.
+All of these communication efforts have ahelped sway public perception.
+The media has also changed its tune, from the relentless and nonsensical even-steven coverage of the so-called both sides, to a more truthful representation of the overwhelming scientific evidence of climate change.

-When we reflected back on 2006 at the beginning of this year, it seemed that this tangible change in recognition of climate change was one of the most hopeful events of 2006.
-I credited it in part with many peoples' skillful and urgent communications.
-Was I naive?
-Granted, the authors in the AAAS paper talk about people's willingness to change.
-But isn't the first step acknowledging the problem?
+When we reflect back on 2006, it seemed that this tangible change in recognition of climate change was one of the most hopeful events of 2006.
+As opposed to the conclusions of communication panel, I credit this sudden recognition with ALL the skillful and urgent communications.
+Am I naive?
+Granted, the authors in the AAAS paper talk about communication not representing people's willingness to change.
+But isn't the first step towards a solution just acknowledging the problem?
 Perhaps, if we dare believe it, communication is actually working wonderfully.

 Communication from the Ideological Right

-Clearly not everybody has acknowledged climate change, most disturbingly, The White House.
+Clearly not everybody has acknowledged climate change, most disturbingly, the White House.
 The Bush administration won't step forward on the issue, perhaps because they're still all ears to their loudest constituencies.
-Their loyal to Fox News, which occasionally breaks from serving up fare such as "What it's Like to be a Hooters Calendar Centerfold", to advise the Bush White House on climate policy.
+Fox News trots out the party line and occasionally breaks from serving up fare such as "What it's Like to be a Hooters Calendar Centerfold", to advise the Bush White House on climate policy.
 The Fox News blog "Junk Science" agitated noisily when the White House announced it was considering a measure to list Polar Bears as an endangered species last December:

 "Rather than issuing the proposal in a tentative and low-key manner, Secretary of the Interior Dirk Kempthorne issued a media release and reigned over a press teleconference."